pulumi/docs/content/blog/pulumi-1-0/index.md

 title: "Pulumi 1.0"
 authors: ["joe-duffy"]
 tags: ["Pulumi-News"]
-meta_desc: "As we close out 2018, here are some of the exciting things at Pulumi.
-We've launched our open source community, with support for many major clouds."
+meta_desc: "Today we are excited to announce the general availability of Pulumi 1.0, a modern infrastructure as code platform that works for any cloud, AWS, Azure, GCP, or Kubernetes included."
-date: "2019-09-04"
+date: "2019-09-05"
 ---

 Today we are excited to announce the general availability of Pulumi 1.0.
 Pulumi is a modern infrastructure as code tool that lets you declare infrastructure using real languages, with a SaaS management console for configuring identities, organizations, and related policies.
 By using real languages, developers and operators are able to work better together, sharing and reusing best practices, accomplishing new levels of automation, and unlocking access to ecosystems of existing tools.
 The 1.0 release is a siginificant milestone for us, our community, and our customers, and signals completeness, stability, and compatibility.